Fakhr al-Din Qutlugh

-Fakhr al-Din Qutlugh-bey (Azerbaijani and فخر الدین قتلغ بیگ; died 1389) was the second Aq Qoyunlu bey, ruling from 1362-1389.
+Fakhr al-Din Qutlugh-bey (فخر الدین قتلغ بیگ; died 1389) was the second Aq Qoyunlu bey, ruling from 1362 to 1389.
 His full name was Haji Fakhr al-Din Kutlug ibn Tur Ali-bey.

 Biography

 Qutlugh was the son and successor of Bey Tur-Ali and grandson of Pehlavan bey Bayandur.
-In his youth he spent time at the court of Ghiyath al-Din Muhammad I, Bey of Eretna (1352-1366).
+In his youth he spent time at the court of Ghiyath al-Din Muhammad I, Bey of Eretna (1352–1366).
 In 1352, Qutlugh married Maria Komnene (Despina Khatun), sister of the Emperor of Trebizond, Alexios III, as part of the peace agreement between the Aq Qoyunlu and Trebizond.
 Around 1363, after the death of his father, Qutlugh became the new Bey of the Aq Qoyunlu.
 Under Qutlugh, the Aq Qoyunlu expanded south of Erzincan.
 He attempted to maintain good relations with Trebizond, visiting there with his wife in 1365.
 In 1379, he sent his oldest son, Ahmad, to Erzincan to assist Mutahharten against the military incursions of the Eretnids under sultan Ala al-Din Ali.
 Following the death of Ala al-Din Ali in 1381, Qutlugh supported the semi-autonomous lords of Erzincan.